safe-global/safe-docs/safe-core-sdk/protocol-kit/README.md

 You can get a public RPC URL from [Chainlist](https://chainlist.org), however, public RPC URLs can be unreliable so you can also try a dedicated provider like Infura or Alchemy.

-For this tutorial, we will be creating a Safe on the Goerli testnet.
+For this tutorial, we will be creating a Safe on the Goerli Testnet.

 ```tsx
 import { ethers } from 'ethers'